 That high standard led to the industry’s embrace of qualified health claims, which allow companies to make a claim that includes specific qualifications.

 “To do that, you have to use some accompanying disclaimer that will explain to consumers the level of science involved,” Mister said.
 “These can get cumbersome quickly.
 And the qualification can be longer than the claim itself.
 Companies typically have to say the FDA has concluded that the evidence is inconsistent and inconclusive.”

-As a result, companies don’t make qualified health claims that often because the qualification can be more trouble than it’s worth.
+As a result, companies often don’t make qualified health claims because the qualification can be more trouble than it’s worth.

 Avoid Disease Claims

-Lastly, there’s one area dietary supplements have to stay away from: disease claims.
-These are claims that purport to diagnose, mitigate, treat, cure or prevent any disease.
-They’re prohibited in a dietary supplement.
+Lastly, there’s one area dietary supplements must stay away from: disease claims.
+These are claims that purport to diagnose, mitigate, treat, cure, or prevent any disease.
+The law prohibits these claims in a dietary supplement.
 Using a disease claim on a supplement transforms a product into a drug, according to the FDA.

 But avoiding disease claims can be trickier than it sounds.
-If a company uses “COVID-19” as a search term to drive traffic to a website, the FDA might determine that it’s a disease claim because of the implication the product somehow will prevent or treat COVID-19.
+For example, if a company uses “COVID-19” as a search term to drive traffic to a website, the FDA might determine that it’s a disease claim because of the implication the product somehow will prevent or treat COVID-19.

 “It’s not only what they can see, but sometimes it’s what the consumer doesn’t see,” Mister said.

 There’s an FDA requirement that any statement companies make on the label must have substantiation, that the statement is truthful and not misleading.

 Claim Types in the Context of COVID